-Shawn will begin his Doctor of Musical Arts in September at the University of British Columbia.
-Shawn received a Master of Music degree from the University of Victoria in 2007, where he studied under Patricia Kostek.
-He also holds a Bachelor of Education degree from the University of Toronto, and a Bachelor of Music degree from Acadia University in Nova Scotia.
+In December 2015, Dr. Earle completed his Doctor of Musical Arts at the University of British Columbia examining contemporary Canadian clarinet music.
+Dr. Earle is dedicated to contemporary Canadian clarinet music, while also enjoying traditional repertoire.
+He also holds a Masters degree from the University of Victoria, a Bachelor of Education from the University of Toronto, and a Bachelor of Music from Acadia University.

 The UVA Clarinet Ensemble, that I direct, will be performing November 4th at 8pm at the Bridge Progressive Arts Space.
 This concert will be shared with the UVA New Music Ensemble.
 The Clarinet Ensemble will perform works by Khachaturian and a world premier by the Clarinet Ensmble’s resident composer, Cameron Church’s Criticaster Discourse.
 Ensemble members include Keerthi Radhakrishnan, Samantha Townsend, Jacob Cunningham, Ben Phillips, Sarah Zhou, Zachary Thomas, Esther Xu, Austin Cheng, and composer Cameron Church.

 For more details click here http://music.virginia.edu/night-new-music-bridge